pauldambra/pauldambra.github.io/_posts/2017-03-22-generating-accelerated-mobile-pages.md

 Since this blog is published as static HTML articles it is a good candidate for publishing an AMP version.
 An open source AMP jekyll plugin was amended to add AMP versions of pages.

 The major discovery was that the validation tooling around AMP is awesome.
-Compare that to Facebook Instant Articles where there is basically no valdiation tooling (that I could discover at least)...
+Compare that to Facebook Instant Articles where there is basically no validation tooling (that I could discover at least)...

 This didn't feel like a topic that justified several posts so to avoid taking too long this is a bit of a whistle-stop tour of adding AMP pages to this blog.